Questions by Martin Hawes

 Comprehensive Wealth Plan

 Our classic service, opted for by most people, gives you direction for your future and ensures that all aspects of your finances are on the right track .
 The main purpose is that you will have a clear path forward, a goal for the future and a plan for achieving that goal.
-This involves an initial meeting with Martin (likely to take 2-3 hours), a written plan and a further one hour follow up where we can discuss any questions you have regarding your plan.
+This involves an initial meeting with Martin (likely to take 2-3 hours), a written plan and a further 3 months of follow up support to help clarify and implement your plan.
 This further help does not incur any additional charge and is usually done by way of meetings, or by phone or email.
 The initial meeting can be undertaken face to face by visiting Martin in Christchurch, or by using Skype or similar method of contact.

 This price includes: